bartoszgolek/NFlags/docs/README.md

 NFlags always has at least one root command

 #### Set flag
-Flag is an prefixed argument without value.
+Flag is an prefixed argument with boolean value.
 It can be turned on or off.
 Flag abbreviation can be also set.
 There is also default value which will be negated when flag will be passed as argument.
 ```c#